-We are excited to be building upon our existing relationship with Enable Ireland to fulfil our commitment in helping vulnerable children, in our local communities, to achieve their potential.
+We are excited to be building upon our existing relationship with Enable Ireland to fulfil our commitment in supporting services for children with disabilities in our local communities.

 Enable Ireland provides services that cover all aspects of a child’s physical, educational and social development from early infancy through adolescence.
 The first two local projects Homesense will be supporting, this year, are Dublin South West Children’s Services and Cork Children’s Centre Appeal.